cds-snc/covid-alert-data/README.md

 - [New Installs](csv/daily-journalier/installs.daily-journalier.csv)

-There are many more files in this repository, broken down by Province/Territory, Operating System, App Version, and other variables.
+There are many more files in this repository, broken down by province/territory, operating system, app version, and other variables.
 The full list is provided in the next section.

 ## Data Definitions